anomaly/prestans-docs/source/client.rst

 Types API
 =========

-The Types API is a client side implementation of the prestans types API found on the server side.
+The Types API is a client side implementation of the Prestans types API found on the server side.
 It assists in directly translating validation rules for Web based clients consuming REST services defined using prestans.
-Later in this chapter we demonstrate a set of tools that cut out the laborious job of creating client side stubs of your prestans models.
+Later in this chapter we demonstrate a set of tools that cut out the laborious job of creating client side stubs of your Prestans models.

 * ``String``, wraps a string
 * ``Integer``, wraps a number